Austin-Cyr/Bikesharing/README.md

 ## Overview of Analysis

 - This Bike Trip Analysis was created to supplement a business investor proposal for a bikesharing company based in Des Moines, Iowa.
 The data analysis of the New York Citibike progrem was developed in order to demonstrate various bikesharing data points from a current program in another city.
 The analysis looked at several factors that a business owner or investor may want to know about their potential customers in order to see how it might look in Des Moines.
 The analysis was presented via a Tableau Story of numerous maps and charts that illustrate the current use of bikes during the month of August in 2019 for New York City.
-The full analysis can be found here https://public.tableau.com/app/profile/austin.cyr/viz/NYC_CB_Challenge_Austin_Cyr/Story1
+The full analysis can be found [HERE](https://public.tableau.com/app/profile/austin.cyr/viz/NYC_CB_Challenge_Austin_Cyr/Story1).

 ## Results